 Where are total mammal species at risk of extinction?

 It makes sense to be most concerned about endemic species, or those with a very small geographical range.
 Once they are lost from these specific areas, they are lost forever.
-But of course that doesn’t mean we should ignore non-endemic species.
+But of course, that doesn’t mean we should ignore non-endemic species.

-In this map you can explore the total number (endemic and non-endemic) of mammal species threatened in each country.
+In this map, you can explore the total number (endemic and non-endemic) of mammal species threatened in each country.

 The broad picture is very similar to that of endemic species.
 The countries with the greatest total number of threatened mammals are (in order): Indonesia, Madagascar, India, Mexico, and Brazil.
-Again, Europe has relatively low numbers of threatened mammal species; Sweden has only one, and Finland only two.
+Again, Europe has relatively low numbers of threatened mammal species; Sweden has only one, and Finland has only two.

 Almost all countries have one or more mammal species at risk.19 But, there are large differences in the number and level of threat across the world.
 If our aim is to protect as many mammals as possible, it’s essential that we know where the largest numbers are threatened.

 What’s consistent regardless of whether it’s endemic or non-endemic species, is that the conservation story is very much focused on the tropics.
 They are the richest in biodiversity, but also where the threats are most severe.
-As we looked at in a related article, the main pressures on mammals – particularly larger ones – is poaching animals for meat and body parts, and the expansion of agriculture.
-These environmental pressures are most strongly felt in the tropics: it’s where 95% of deforestation occurs, and is home for the most lucrative animals for illegal wildlife trade.
+As we looked at in a related article, the main pressures on mammals – particularly larger ones – are poaching animals for meat and body parts, and the expansion of agriculture.
+These environmental pressures are most strongly felt in the tropics: it’s where 95% of deforestation occurs, and is home to the most lucrative animals for illegal wildlife trade.

-When it comes to wildlife conservation, it’s usually the large charismatic mammals that keep our attention, and make us reach into our pockets.20 People love pandas, tigers, polar bears and elephants and want to protect them.
+When it comes to wildlife conservation, it’s usually the large charismatic mammals that keep our attention and make us reach into our pockets.20 People love pandas, tigers, polar bears and elephants and want to protect them.
 We see them through the lens of human interactions: we see them communicate; play; and bond with other animals in the group.
-It has been shown that we feel a closer emotional response to animals if we see humanistic behaviors in them.21
+It has been shown that we feel a closer emotional response to animals if we see humanistic behaviours in them.21

 Favouritism towards these large mammal species might be seen as leading with the heart.
 If we were to take a rational approach to conservation, would we prioritize differently?

 The head and the heart might not be as conflicted as we think.
-This is because large mammals are the ones that are at greatest risk of extinction.
+This is because large mammals are the ones that are at the greatest risk of extinction.
 For millennia, large mammals have been the first to go.
 This is still the case today.

 Large mammals have been at risk since the arrival of humans

 This all changed with the arrival of humans.
 Until then, there had been an abundance of large mammals.
-Mammoths; giant ground sloths; wooly rhinoceros and sabertooth tigers were found across all habitable continents.23 Now, most of the world’s large mammals can only be found in Africa.
+Mammoths; giant ground sloths; woolly rhinoceros and sabertooth tigers were found across all habitable continents.23 Now, most of the world’s large mammals can only be found in Africa.

 Most – more than 178 species – of the world’s largest mammals went extinct at the Quaternary Megafauna Extinction (QME); during the Pleistocene period which occurred between 52,000 and 7,000 BC.24 There is growing evidence that this megafauna extinction event was primarily driven by human hunting [we look at this in detail in a related article].
 When we track man’s footsteps across the continents we find a wave of extinctions in its shadow.
 Humans arrived, and soon after the mammals were gone.

 Another key piece of evidence that humans were the driving force is the fact that it was large, not small animals that were killed off.
-In the chart we see the size distribution of mammals at this extinction event.25 This shows the number of mammal species which fall into each size category (with the largest on the right, and smallest on the left).
+In the chart, we see the size distribution of mammals at this extinction event.25 This shows the number of mammal species that fall into each size category (with the largest on the right, and smallest on the left).
 The mammals that went extinct on each continent are coloured black.

 We see very clearly that there is a strong bias towards the largest mammals.
-In Australia, 88% of all megafauna (animals weighing more than 40 kilograms) went extinct; in North America this was 83%; and 72% in South America.
+In Australia, 88% of all megafauna (animals weighing more than 40 kilograms) went extinct; in North America, this was 83%; and 72% in South America.
 Africa was less hard-hit at the QEM because hominids had evolved there over millennia before and so mammals had become more adapted to human pressures.